How to Fix QuickBooks Error Code 6130?

 - Restart the computer and login with the newly created user.

-- It is advised to move the Company File to the desktop.
+- Move your Company File to the desktop.

 - Now, open the QB and access the Company File from its new location to get rid of QuickBooks Error Code 6130.